Resource

 Air Quality Health Index (AQHI)

-- Find the latest forecast AQHI values and forecasts for BC on Air Quality Health Index – BC Air Quality
+- Latest AQHI values and forecasts for BC - Air Quality Health Index – BC Air Quality

-- During wildfire smoke events the ECCC low-cost sensor map can also be helpful, especially for smaller communities that do not have government air quality monitoring stations.
+- During wildfire smoke events, the ECCC low-cost sensor map is helpful, especially for smaller communities that do not have government air quality monitoring stations.

 Air Quality Advisories and Bulletins